 Since 1886, when Henry Mitchell MacCracken first established three fellowships for outstanding students, the Graduate School of Arts and Science has honored its exceptional scholars by awarding academic prizes and special research fellowships.
 Some awards are given for excellence in particular disciplines or for special kinds of research.
 Others are given for academic accomplishment, teaching excellence, scholarly contributions, and superior personal qualities.

 The competitive process varies with each award.
 In some instances, a department or the dean of the Graduate School determines the recipient; in others, the Graduate School Honors and Awards Committee evaluates departmental nominations.
 These prizes and awards are made annually.
-Many are given during Convocation.
+Some are given during Convocation.

 THE DEAN ’S PREDOCTORAL SUMMER FELLOWSHIPS